-As of July 1, 2009, the most recent actuarial valuation date, the plan was 38.66% funded.
-The actuarial accrued liability for benefits was \$0.2 million, and the actuarial value of assets was \$0.1 million, resulting in an unfunded actuarial accrued liability ("UAAL") of \$0.1 million.
-The covered payroll (annual payroll of active employees covered by the plan) was \$0.2 million, and the ratio of the UAAL to the covered payroll was 52.98%.
+As of July 1, 2011, the most recent actuarial valuation date, the plan was 73.92% funded.
+The actuarial accrued liability for benefits was \$0.23 million, and the actuarial value of assets was \$0.17 million, resulting in an unfunded actuarial accrued liability (UAAL) of \$0.06 million.
+The covered payroll (annual payroll of active employees covered by the plan) \$0.20 million, and the ratio of the UAAL to the covered payroll was 29.84%.

-The schedules of funding progress, presented as required supplementary information following the notes to the financial statements, present multiyear trend information about whether the actuarial values of plan assets are increasing or decreasing over time relative to the UAALs for benefits.
+The schedule of funding progress, presented below as required supplementary information (RSI) present multiyear trend information about whether the actuarial values of plan assets are increasing or decreasing over time relative to the AALs for benefits.